Vicente Gonzalez (American politician): Tenure

 In August 2021, he was among a group of conservative Democrats, known as "The Unbreakable Nine," who opposed supporting the Biden administration's $3.5 trillion budget reconciliation package unless the Infrastructure Investment and Jobs Act was passed.
 In July 2022, he joined the Republicans and four other Democrats in voting against a bill to ban assault weapons.
 The Lugar Center later ranked him among the top 50 most bipartisan members of Congress during the 118th Congress session.

 During the 2024 presidential election, Gonzalez aired television advertisements in his district opposing the participation of trans women in women's sports.
-After the election, he railed against his party saying that he won't take their advice, called for the Democratic operative who played pro-choice ads in his district to be fired and also criticized Democrats for being "lazy" and "out of touch" on abortion issues and urged the party to moderate its stance on transgender policies.
-In 2025, he was one of two House Democrats, along with Henry Cuellar, to vote in favor of the Protection of Women and Girls in Sports Act, which seeks to prohibit transgender athletes from competing in women's and girls' sports at federally funded educational institutions.
-Later that year, Gonzalez was among 46 House Democrats who joined Republicans in supporting the Laken Riley Act.
+After the election, he criticized his party and said that he would not take their advice.
+He called for the Democratic operative responsible for pro-choice ads in his district to be fired.
+He also said Democrats were "lazy" and "out of touch" on abortion issues and urged the party to soften its support for transgender rights.
+In 2025, he was one of two House Democrats, along with Henry Cuellar, to vote in favor of the Protection of Women and Girls in Sports Act, which seeks to prohibit transgender female athletes from competing in women's and girls' sports at federally funded educational institutions, and later that year he voted to ban gender affirming for transgender minors, and criminalize anyone who assists in them in obtaining it.
+In 2026, Gonzalez was one of eight Democrats to join Republicans in passing the Stopping Indoctrination and Protecting Kids Act, which mandated that transgender youth be outed to their parents by school professionals, and which would bar schools from teaching about any concept related to transgender topics.

+Gonzalez was among 46 House Democrats who joined Republicans in supporting the Laken Riley Act.